awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producer-sdk-errors.md

 This section contains error and status code information for the [Producer Libraries](producer-sdk.md)\.

+For information about solutions to common issues, see [Troubleshooting Kinesis Video Streams](troubleshooting.md)\.

 ## Errors and Status Codes Returned by PutFrame Callbacks<a name="producer-sdk-errors-putframe"></a>

 The following sections contain error and status information returned by callbacks for the `PutFrame` operation\.